jkillingsworth/jkillingsworth.com/_posts/2018-09-21-least-squares-moving-averages.md

 Once again, the charts below illustrate what the moving average looks like for all three stock price data sets, this time using least squares regression with an exponential model.
 Note that the fitted line now takes the form of a rising or falling exponential curve.

-For ticker symbol <abbr class="ticker">MSFT</abbr>:
+For ticker symbol MSFT:

 {% chart fig-31-lsrexp-MSFT-full.svg %}
 {% chart fig-32-lsrexp-MSFT-zoom.svg %}

-For ticker symbol <abbr class="ticker">WYNN</abbr>:
+For ticker symbol WYNN:

 {% chart fig-33-lsrexp-WYNN-full.svg %}
 {% chart fig-34-lsrexp-WYNN-zoom.svg %}

-For ticker symbol <abbr class="ticker">HEAR</abbr>:
+For ticker symbol HEAR:

 {% chart fig-35-lsrexp-HEAR-full.svg %}
 {% chart fig-36-lsrexp-HEAR-zoom.svg %}

 When performing the regression using the exponential model, the results look very similar to those found using the linear model.
 While exponential regression might provide a slightly better fit in cases where there is exponential growth or decay, the price tracking can still lag behind during reversals.
-As the charts for <abbr class="ticker">HEAR</abbr> show, the moving average can even overshoot quite a bit in cases where there is a sharp reversal.
+As the charts for HEAR show, the moving average can even overshoot quite a bit in cases where there is a sharp reversal.

 {% accompanying_src_link %}